PowerShell/platyPS/CONTRIBUTING.md

 ## Build

-You would need Visual Studio and `msbuild` in PATH to build from command line.
-Use helper `build.ps1` script
+To build the whole project, use helper `build.ps1` script

 ```
 .\build.ps1